nuagenetworks/nuage-metroae/README.md

 ## What's new

-1. Add your new features and bug fixes to this list.
+1. Added fix for ElasticSearch bug reported in Issue #162.

 Feedback and bug reports should be provided via the Issues feature of Github or via email to [Brian Castelli](mailto://brian.castelli@nokia.com).